zshah9/Humanoid-Master/README.md

-# Poof - An Open-Source Humanoid Project by BME Robotics at Geogia Tech
+# ROB - An Open-Source Humanoid Project by Medical Robotics at Geogia Tech

-## Hardware:
-- LewanSoul LX16-A bus servos

 ## Who to contact:
-Shehab Attia (shehabattia96@gmail.com)
+Zachary Shah (zshah9@gatech.edu)